Princeton University

 Contributor-Level 10

-Both Princeton & MIT are among the top ranking higher educational institutions in the United States, with Princeton securing a country-level rank #4, while MIT secures a US-wide rank #2 as part of the latest Shiksha Popularity Rankings.
+Both Princeton & MIT are among the top ranking higher educational institutions in the United States.
+Princeton securing a country-level rank #4, while MIT secures a US-wide rank #1 as per the latest Shiksha Popularity Rankings.

-Choosing between them can be confusing, however, this process can be made easier by taking into account some important parameters such as location, acceptance rate, popular courses, rankings & tuition fees.
+Students can choose factors such as location, acceptance rate, popular courses, rankings & tuition fees.

 Given below is a comparison between them based on the above mentioned parameters: